+Group III

-Group III: Pre-treatment with losartan and EXP 3174 (0.2mg/kg for Group III_A or 0.4mg/kg for Group III_B) had no influence on baseline MAP levels during the pre-treatment period [t= -4 to t=0 min, losartan 0.2mg/kg (p=0.18), losartan 0.4mg/kg (p=0.10), EXP 3174 0.2mg/kg (p=0.75) and EXP 3174 0.4 mg/kg (p=0.33)].
+Pre-treatment with losartan and EXP3174 (0.2 mg/kg for Group III_A or 0.4 mg/kg for Group III_B) had no influence on baseline MAP levels during the pre-treatment period [t = -4 to 0 min, losartan 0.2 mg/kg (p=0.18), losartan 0.4 mg/kg (p=0.10), EXP3174 0.2mg/kg (p=0.75) and EXP3174 0.4 mg/kg (p=0.33)].

-Effects of pre-treatment with losartan: Pre-treatment with losartan (0.2mg/kg) does not prevent MAP from reaching its maximal value following infusion of Ang II (t=0) compared with the control (p =0.016, t=3, Group III{AL}, Fig. 3).
-The inhibitory efficiency of the drug is evident during the 7th min after Ang II infusion.
-The profile of losartan efficiency parallels the one of the post-treatment procedure.
+Effects of pre-treatment with losartan

+Pre-treatment with losartan (0.2 mg/kg) does not prevent MAP from reaching its maximal value following infusion of Ang II (t=0) compared with the control (p=0.016, t=3, Group III{AL}, Figure 4).
+The inhibitory efficiency of the drug is evident during the 7th minute after Ang II infusion.
+The profile of losartan efficiency parallels that of the post-treatment procedure.
 However, duplication of the pre-treatment dose of losartan results in a different profile.
-The vasoconstrictor response to Ang II is significantly reduced as it is shown in Fig. 3.
-Use of a higher dose of losartan causes higher inhibitory effect, and even a longer duration of action (until the 12^{th} minute of the study) as it is depicted by its more pronounced MAP lowering.
+The vasoconstrictor response to Ang II is significantly reduced as shown in Figure 4.
+Use of a higher dose of losartan causes higher inhibitory effect, and even a longer duration of action (until the 12th minute of the study) as it is depicted by its more pronounced MAP lowering.
 This indicates that losartan causes a dose-dependent inhibitory effect.
-From the 12^{th} until the 20^{th} minute of the study, the efficiency of the drug is not increased.
+From the 12th until the 20th minute of the study, the efficacy of the drug did not increase.

-Effects of pre-treatment with EXP 3174: Pre-treatment with EXP 3174 highlights the greater potency of the active metabolite of losartan.
-The administration of 0.2 mg/kg induced a more effective blockade of the receptor, showing a greater attenuation of maximal pressor response to Ang II compared to the same dose of losartan administration (Fig. 3).
-On the contrary, the duration of action of 0.2 mg/kg EXP3174 was the same as that of losartan, since significant MAP variations between group III{AE} and control group were observed until the 7th min (p=0.01).
+Effects of pre-treatment with EXP3174

+Pre-treatment with EXP3174 highlights the greater potency of the active metabolite of losartan.
+The administration of 0.2 mg/kg induced a more effective blockade of the receptor, showing a greater attenuation of maximal pressor response to Ang II compared with the same dose of losartan (Figure 4).
+In contrast, the duration of action of 0.2 mg/kg EXP3174 was the same as that of losartan, since significant MAP variations between Group III{AE} and control group were observed until the 7th minute (p=0.01).
 When the pre-treatment dose was doubled, EXP3174 showed inhibition of the pressor response of Ang II in a dose-dependent manner as mentioned with losartan.
-Although, pre-treatment with 0.4 mg/kg EXP 3174 showed quite the same blockade with 0.4 mg/kg losartan, the duration of action was increased for EXP 3174 since it was sustained during the whole study period.
+Although pre-treatment with 0.4 mg/kg EXP3174 showed similar blockade as 0.4 mg/kg losartan, the duration of action was increased for EXP3174 since it was sustained during the whole study period.

+Validation study

-Validation study: The pressor response of Ang II on MAP were unchanged any time after MM1 administration either in the post or in the pre treatment mode of Ang II infusion as the statistical analysis shown.
-Out results confirm the success of the protocol in screening novel synthetic molecules for being potential drugs since it is known that MM1 is a compound with a very low affinity at AT_1 receptors in vitro.29
+The pressor response of Ang II on MAP was unchanged after MM1 administration either in the post- or in the pre-treatment mode of Ang II infusion as the statistical analysis has shown.
+Our results confirm the success of the protocol in screening novel synthetic molecules for being potential drugs since it is known that MM1 is a compound with a very low affinity at AT_1 receptors in vitro.29